kaster3/fastapi-section/README.md

 How launch the project?

-1) up containers by this command
+1) up containers by this command, it's take time a little bit to parse and load trading results

        docker compose --env-file .template.env.docker up -d